lam-2015/poli-run/README.md

 - `annotate` (version 2.5.0) to show some annotations in the Rails models
 - `bcrypt-ruby` (already present, but commented) to have some state-of-the-art hash functions available in Rails

+5) Annotate the User model to show a little bit more information

+- `bundle exec annotate` (or add a new configuration of type *Gem Command* from the RubyMine menu *Run > Edit Configurations...*)